ZhangGroup-MITChemistry/OpenABC/README.md

 ## Manual

-The output html file is docs/_build/html/index.html.
+The output html manual file is docs/index.html.

+The manual is also shown in: https://zhanggroup-mitchemistry.github.io/OpenABC/

 Instructions for class methods and functions are also included as comments in the source code.